 Keeping a Team Together

 There is no one-size-fits-all solution for remote workforce problems.
-Each team member is different with their own unique set of problems.
+Each team is different with their own unique set of problems.
 Approaching situations with open minds and good communication will see the success of an endeavor.